Copywriting is one of those rare skill sets that is both highly accessible AND highly lucrative.

 Both branding scenarios and direct response scenarios make up an important part of the marketing process.

-If you want to tap into all that copywriting demand, there are three main ways to do it:
+If you want to tap into this demand, there are three main ways to do it:

 - Work as a staff copywriter at an agency